zmalone/chef-web-docs/source/concepts/resources.md

 keywords: 'chef, resource'
 ---

-Resources are the fundamental building blocks of Chef configuration and represent a piece of the system and its desired state.
+A _resource_ is the fundamental building block of Chef configuration and represents one part of the system and its desired state.
 Examples include:

-  * A package that should be installed
+  * a package that should be installed
-  * A service that should be running
+  * a service that should be running
-  * A file that should be generated
+  * a file that should be generated

-Resources are gathered into Recipes and then applied to systems via thef Chef Client.
-For more information, see the [Chef Documentation for Resources](http://docs.opscode.com/resource.html).
+Resources are gathered into recipes.
+The Chef client applies resource requirements to nodes.
+For more information, see [About Resources and Providers](http://docs.opscode.com/resource.html).